 IMMEDIATE DRUG REACTIONS

-●Delayed reactions – Reactions that begin later than one hour after exposure to the culprit drug.
+●Immediate/acute reactions – Reactions that begin during the infusion and up to six hours after exposure to the culprit drug.

 - Johansson SG, Bieber T, Dahl R, et al. Revised nomenclature for allergy for global use: Report of the Nomenclature Review Committee of the World Allergy Organization, October 2003.
 J Allergy Clin Immunol 2004; 113:832.

 - Muraro A, Lemanske RF Jr, Castells M, et al. Precision medicine in allergic disease-food allergy, drug allergy, and anaphylaxis-PRACTALL document of the European Academy of Allergy and Clinical Immunology and the American Academy of Allergy, Asthma and Immunology.
 Allergy 2017.